radixdlt/radix-dapp-toolkit/packages/dapp-toolkit/README.md

 ### sendTransaction

-This sends the transaction manifest stub to a user's Radix Wallet, where it will be completed, presented to the user for review, signed as required, and submitted to the Radix network to be processed.
+This sends the transaction manifest stub to a user's Radix Wallet, where it will be completed, presented to the user for review, signed as required, and submitted to the Radix network to be processed. `sendTransaction` promise will only be resolved after transaction has been committed to the network (either successfuly or rejected/failure).
+If you want to do your own logic as soon as transaction id is available, please use `onTransactionId` callback.
+It will be called immediately after RDT receives response from the Radix Wallet.

 ```typescript
 type SendTransactionInput = {